bomonike/bomonike.github.io/infisical.md

 Mutual TLS authentication?

-<a target="_blank" href="https://infisical.com">infisical.com</a> says the software is an:

-   > "All-in-one platform to securely manage application secrets, certificates, and privileged access across cloud, on-prem, and AI infrastructure."
+## Infisical the company

 Infisical makes money from running a deploy cloud.

 What does the name mean? in-fisical as like invisible, in-physical, not-physical like a Post-it note.

+<a target="_blank" href="https://www.youtube.com/watch?v=qDumDlXcMkg">VIDEO</a>:
-Founded via Y-Combinator in 2022, their HQ is at <a target="_blank" href="https://www.loopnet.com/Listing/235-2nd-St-San-Francisco-CA/40483148/">235 2nd St</a> STE 110, San Francisco, CA 94105, in SoMA, SouthEast of the Market St. BART stop, across from The Clancy Marriott hotel.
+Founded via Y-Combinator W23 and a $16 M Series A led by Elad Gil, Infisical is HQ'd at the <a target="_blank" href="https://www.loopnet.com/Listing/235-2nd-St-San-Francisco-CA/40483148/">brick-fronted 235 2nd St</a> STE 110, San Francisco, CA 94105, in SoMA, SouthEast of the Market St. BART stop, across from The Clancy Marriott hotel.
 Cnet is in the building. <a target="_blank" href="https://www.builtinsf.com/company/infisical/jobs">jobs</a>

+Led by Cornell classmates
-Led by CEO <a target="_blank" href="https://www.linkedin.com/in/vmatsiiako/">Vlad Matsiiako</a>
+<a target="_blank" href="https://www.linkedin.com/in/vmatsiiako/">Vlad Matsiiako</a>,
+<a target="_blank" href="https://www.linkedin.com/in/maidul98/">Maidul Islam</a>,
+<a target="_blank" href="https://www.linkedin.com/in/tony-d-a104a6125/">Tony Dang</a>,

+AEs <a target="_blank" href="https://www.linkedin.com/in/diegoaranda512/">Diego Aranda</a>
 Ashwin Punj